google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-google-analytics.md

 [scope to "hit"](https://support.google.com/analytics/answer/2709828#example-hit),
 and set its formatting type to "Time" (in seconds).

-1. Use the `hitFilter` option to get the value the [`qt`](/analytics/devguides/collection/protocol/v1/parameters#qt) param and divide it by 1000 (to convert it to seconds).
+1. Use the `hitFilter` option to get the value of the [`qt`](/analytics/devguides/collection/protocol/v1/parameters#qt) param and divide it by 1000 (to convert it to seconds).
 Then set that value as a param with the index of the newly created metric.
 If this is your